-- To help ensure a smooth transition to land, move the Inboard Throttle towards the 'Drive' position and set the wheels slowly turning by pushing the Speed Joystick partially forward, ready for contact with the seabed. - As the craft comes into shore and the water level drops, the wheels will make contact with the seabed and the boat will stop floating.
-Use the Speed Joystick and steering wheel to ensure the craft is under control of the hydraulic wheel system, and drive towards shore. - Once under control of the hydraulic wheel system, the outboard can be stopped.
+- To help ensure a smooth transition to land, ensure the throttle is at max and set the wheels slowly turning by pushing the Speed Joystick partially forward, ready for contact with the seabed. - As the boat comes into shore and the water level drops, the wheels will make contact with the seabed and the boat will stop floating.
+Use the Speed Joystick and steering wheel to ensure the boat is under control of the hydraulic wheel system, and drive towards shore. - Once under control of the hydraulic wheel system, the outboard can be stopped.
 Set the Outboard Throttle to 'Neutral' and switch the Outboard Ignition Key to 'Off'.
-This should be completed before the outboard propeller is out of the water. - Use the Outboard Trim buttons to raise the outboard away from the ground - Use the Speed Joystick to increase the land speed if required, and drive the craft carefully and safely onto land
+This should be completed before the outboard propeller is out of the water. - Use the Speed Joystick to increase the land speed if required, and drive the boat carefully and safely onto land

-The legs must be straight and fully extended when driving the craft on land.
+The legs must be straight and fully extended when driving the boat on land.
 Driving when the legs are not fully extended may cause excessive load and damage.
 This is not covered under warranty.